Royal Blood (band): 2019–2022: Typhoons

-2023–present: Back to the Water Below
+2023–2025: Back to the Water Below

 On 23 May 2023, Royal Blood announced the single "Mountains at Midnight" would be released on 25 May 2023.
 The band also announced their next album, Back to the Water Below, was to be released on 8 September 2023.
 The release date was later brought forward to 1 September 2023.

 The band received some criticism for calling the energy level from the Dundee crowd "pathetic" on 29 May 2023 after playing a live show for BBC Radio 1's Big Weekend.
 There have been conflicting opinions on the incident, with some commentators speaking out in defence of the band.

 In summer 2023, Royal Blood supported Muse on the Will of the People world tour in the UK and France.
 They also embarked on their own headlining tour to promote the album.

 To complement the more dance and electronic-oriented sounds of later albums, the band are supported live for additional synths/keyboards/vocoder, currently by Darren James.

+2026–present: Dead Company

+On 12 August 2026, Royal Blood announced their fifth album, Dead Company, due for release on 13 November 2026.
+The lead single "Ten Over Ten" was released on the same day as the announcement.

+Influences

+Royal Blood have cited influences including Foo Fighters, the Dead Weather, the Raconteurs, Black Sabbath, Kendrick Lamar, Pharoahe Monch, Daft Punk, Justice, Bee Gees, Dua Lipa, Goldfrapp, St. Vincent, ZZ Top, Turbowolf, Tame Impala, Queen, Led Zeppelin, Queens of the Stone Age, Nirvana, Red Hot Chili Peppers, T. Rex and the Beatles.